-After the strong earthquakes which came to pass in Mexico during September 2017, property insurance has become a talking point among some homeowners—particularly those who were unaffected but know people who were, and who through conversations with their friends and family discover the costs of demolishing and rebuilding (or reinforcing) damaged homes.
+After the strong earthquakes which came to pass in Mexico during September 2017, property insurance became a talking point among some homeowners—particularly those who were unaffected but know people who were, and who through conversations with their friends and family discovered the significant costs of demolishing and rebuilding (or reinforcing) badly damaged homes.

 If you own residential property in Mexico it’s important to consider how you will insure what is probably your most-valuable asset against unforeseen circumstances and catastrophic events.
 The principal natural-disaster risks in Mexico arise from hurricanes, severe floods, and earthquakes.
-Insurers have access to enormous amounts of topological, meteorological, and historical-event data which enable them to assess the risk in tandem with the Mexican postal code system—mapping properties to those data, and pricing insurance premiums accordingly.
+Strong winds can also pose a risk, for example, by felling trees that might fall and damage yours or a neighboring property.
+Insurers have access to enormous amounts of topological, meteorological, and historical-event data which enables them to assess the risk in tandem with the Mexican postal code system: mapping properties to those data, and pricing insurance premiums accordingly.

-Most residential property owners can get a quote based on an “all risks” or a “named perils” basis which can cover a plethora of eventualities; including structural damage, cover for third party incidents (for example, a tree on your property falling in a wind storm causing damage or injury on a neighbor’s property) as well as home contents coverage in case of burglary or flood damage.
+Most residential property owners can get a quote based on an “all risks” or a “named perils” basis which can cover a plethora of eventualities; including structural damage, cover for third party incidents (e.g., a tree on your property falling in a wind storm, or someone injuring themselves while visiting your property) as well as home contents coverage in case of burglary or flood damage.

 While most property in Mexico can be insured, there are three special situations to be aware of in which property is difficult (or impossible) to insure:

-Palapas: Some Mexican homes feature elaborate open-air palapas—usually constructed using a combination of wood, bamboo and palm leaves—either as stand-alone features on the property itself, or as annexes to roof gardens or other terraces.
-Palapas are notoriously susceptible to the elements as well as fire-risks, and a property insurance policy will always exclude these structures from the coverages in the small print, as the risks of insuring them is too great.
+Palapas: Some Mexican homes feature elaborate open-air palapas —usually constructed using a combination of wood, bamboo and palm leaves— either as stand-alone features on the property itself, or as annexes to roof gardens or other terraces.
+Palapas are notoriously susceptible to the elements as well as being a severe fire-risk.
+For these two reasons, property insurance policies always exclude these structures from the coverages in the small print, because the historical data show that the risks of insuring them is too great.

 Property situated in the Yucatán region: For geological reasons, it’s more difficult (but not impossible) to insure property situated in the Yucatán peninsula.
 Many underwriters offering online coverage plans usually won’t quote for Yucatán postal codes; however our associate MexPro insurance now offers insurance for residential properties situated on the Yucatán peninsula (comprising the states of Yucatán, Campeche, and Quintana Roo).